stylemistake/runner/README.md

 ### 3.2.
 Task chaining

-Tasks can launch other tasks in two ways: sequentially and in parallel.
+Tasks can launch other tasks in two ways: *sequentially* and in *parallel*.
 This way you can optimize the task flow for maximum concurrency.

 To run tasks sequentially, use:

 ```bash
 task_default() {
     runner_sequence foo bar
     ## [23:50:33.194] Starting 'foo'
     ## [23:50:33.195] Finished 'foo' (0)
     ## [23:50:33.196] Starting 'bar'